patconnole/openc2_companion/disambiguation/actuator.md

 # Actuator Field

-### This field enables a Consumer to determine if it should act on a command.
+### This field helps a Consumer determine if it should act on a command.

 Two fundamental things to understand are that: